LucaCoding21/IrishPortfolio/DEVELOPMENT_LOG.md

    - Falls back to `calc(100vh + 200px)` before measurement completes
    - Measures after 1-second delay to account for image loading
    - Simple, performant solution that scales to any content length

 ---

+## November 10, 2025

+### Added Foundit Project Entry ✓

+- Created Project 2 `foundit` card using `/images/foundit-cover.jpg` for the cover image
+- Initialized Foundit case study with shared template, linking `/images/foundit-cover.jpg` as the banner and `/images/foundit-photo.png` as the secondary mockup
+- Documented change in `/instructions/PROJECT_UPDATES.md` for future AI context

+---